starsite/FileMaker-Swift/README.md

 # Edit Record (function)
 Edit record with `recID`.
 Only pass values for the fields you want to modify.
-Optionally, you may include the `modID` (from your last fetch), to check that the server record isn't newer than the one you're editing.
+Optionally, you may include the `modID` from your last fetch, to ensure the server record isn't newer than the one you're editing.
 Passing an outdated `modID` will cause an edit request to fail. /Not/ including a `modID` will post the request.

 Only an error code is returned with this function.
 The v17 Data API does not currently pass back a modified record object for you to use.
 Because of this, you may wish to refetch the record and update the view.
 ```swift